 - Allow involved parties to rebut the substance of the communication.

-The City Council’s Role in Quasi-Judicial Processes
+The Court’s Role in Quasi-Judicial Processes

-Notably, the Hearings Examiner does not make a recommendation or decision at the time of the public hearing.
+The Hearings Examiner typically does not make a recommendation or decision at the time of the public hearing.
 The Hearings Examiner’s recommendation or decision will be made in the form of a written report, which will include Findings of Fact, and Conclusions of Law that will be drawn from those findings.
 The report will normally be issued within 10 business days after the close of a public or an appeal hearing; and distributed to the parties of record, or the parties to the appeal.